ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

         with this correlation.
             - Spearman Rank Coefficient P-Value
             - Pearson Coefficient P-Value
-        Provides the user two measures
+        Provides the user with two measures
         with which to trust/not trust the model results.
         '''
         pass